452723

 Personal Care

-Personal care products include lotions, fragrances, shampoos, cosmetics, and nutritional supplements, among others.
-While these products may seem more discretionary than food, consumers tend to maintain or even boost their spending on the category during tough times.
+While personal care products products may seem more discretionary than food, consumers tend to maintain or even boost their spending on the category during tough times.
 This phenomenon is known as "the lipstick effect" by economists, which states that consumers still want some semblance of affordable luxuries like beauty and wellness when the economy is sputtering.
-As with other consumer staples categories, personal care brands must exude quality and be priced optimally given the crowded competitive landscape.
 Consumer tastes are constantly changing, and personal care companies are currently responding to the public’s increased desire for ethically produced goods by featuring natural ingredients in their products.

 Competitors that offer a wide range of beauty and cosmetics products include L’Oreal (ENXTPA:OR), Estée Lauder (NYSE:EL), Proctor & Gamble (NYSE:PG), and private company Revlon.